bruvio/django-triathlon-app-backend/README.md

-# django-app-api
+# django-triathlon-app-backend
-A python app developed with the intent of learning django
+The backend of a triathlon training app developed with python django